Applying Column Rules

 Overview

-Creating new columns in a Scaling Table gives you more information to operate with, allowing you to perform more complex logic or multivariate Formulas to get your desired output.
+Creating new columns in a Scaling Table gives you more information to operate with, allowing you to perform more complex logic or create multivariate Formulas to get your desired output.
 New Columns (outputs) are built based on information from other columns (inputs) or can be simply Constants.
 There are many different Column Rules that require different inputs and produce different outputs, particularly different types, including Item, Text, Dates, Numbers, and Booleans.
 Most of the rules select an Item Type by default, but a few like Constant require the user to specify that parameter.

 Fallback rules can also be applied to a column in the Column Rule Editor.
 The first Column Rule specified will be tried first.
 If that does not apply to all of your items, you can add as many rules as necessary to fill out all of the rows for that column.
 This is like an if-then structure.
 If Rule #1 can be applied it will, if not try Rule #2 and so on.
 These fallback rules can be created within each Configure Column modal.